gbevin/SendMIDI/README.md

 Alternatively, you can use the following long versions of the commands:
 ```
-  device channel note-on note-off poly-pressure control-change program-change
+  device decimal hexadecimal channel note-on note-off poly-pressure
-  channel-pressure pitch-bend continue song-position song-select
+  control-change program-change channel-pressure pitch-bend continue
-  system-exclusive
+  song-position song-select system-exclusive
 ```

+By default, numbers are interpreted in the decimal system, this can be changed to hexadecimal by sending the "hex" command.
-Any number can be entered as regular decimal values, or in hexadecimal by suffixing the number with the 'H' character.
+Additionally, by suffixing a number with "D" or "H", it will be interpreted as a decimal or hexadecimal respectively.

 The MIDI device name doesn't have to be an exact match.